-22. Are the courts adept at handling complex commercial claims?
+25. Are the courts adept at handling complex commercial claims?

-As Liechtenstein is a very small country and has always been affected by Austrian history, Liechtenstein's legal system and the organisation of Liechtenstein's courts are heavily influenced by Austrian law and jurisdiction.
+As Liechtenstein is a very small country and has always been affected by Austrian history, the Liechtenstein's legal system and the organisation of the Liechtenstein's courts are strongly influenced by Austrian law and jurisdiction.

-Liechtenstein is a civil law country and its court system is based on three court channels that are called "instances".
+Liechtenstein is a civil law country and its court system is based on three court channels, known as "instances".
 As there is no specific commercial court in Liechtenstein, civil matters, which includes inter alia commercial claims, are handled by following courts.
 In first instance jurisdiction is exercised by the District court ("Landgericht"), in second instance by the Superior Court ("Obergericht") and the third and final instance by the Supreme Court ("Oberster Gerichtshof").

-We would describe the court system in Liechtenstein as experienced in handling complex commercial claims, as Liechtenstein's commercial law has not changed a lot over the last years, the courts are able to offer high legal certainty.
+We would describe Liechtenstein court system as experienced in handling complex commercial claims, as Liechtenstein's commercial law has not changed a lot over the last years, the courts are able to offer a high degree of legal certainty.

-23. Is alternative dispute resolution well established in your jurisdictions?
+26. Is alternative dispute resolution well established in your jurisdictions?

-Under the principle of freedom of contract, contractual parties are free to agree to settle disputes in the area of non-court.
-From our experience, methods for alternative dispute resolution, such as arbitration and mediation, are well established in Liechtenstein.
-Arbitration has a great significance in our jurisdiction since Liechtenstein has been a member of the New York Convention in 2011 and implemented the standards of the United Nations Commission on International Trade Law.
+Under the principle of freedom of contract, contractual parties are free to agree to settle disputes out of court.
+In our experience, alternative dispute resolution methods, such as arbitration and mediation, are well established in Liechtenstein.
+Arbitration is of great importance in our jurisdiction since Liechtenstein has been a member of the New York Convention since 2011 and has implemented the standards of the United Nations Commission on International Trade Law.

-Due to the fact, that practically every pecuniary claim may be subject to arbitration agreements, we are observing an increasing switch from ordinary court jurisdiction to arbitral tribunals in the area of dispute resolution.
+Due to the fact, that practically every pecuniary claim can be the subject of an arbitration agreement, we are observing an increasing shift from ordinary court jurisdiction to arbitral tribunals in the area of dispute resolution.

-24. Is there a statutory transfer mechanism available for sales or transfers of books of (re)insurance?
-If so briefly describe the process.
+27. Is there a statutory transfer mechanism available for sales or transfers of books of (re)insurance?
+If so briefly describe the process

 Any contract by which the insurance portfolio of an insurance company is to be transferred, in whole or in part, with rights and obligations, to another insurance company subject to supervision requires the approval of the competent supervisory authorities (Art.
 124 VersAG).
-After each portfolio transfer, policyholders have the right to terminate the insurance contract within three months of notification.
-In the case of transfers of portfolios in the course of mergers and among insurance undertakings with close links, the FMA may exclude the right of termination upon application.
+After any portfolio transfer, policyholders have the right to terminate the insurance contract within three months of notification.
+In the case of portfolio transfers in the course of mergers and between insurance undertakings with close links, the FMA may exclude the right of termination upon application.
 Further information on the transfer of books can be found in Art.
 124 et seqq.
 VersAG.

-Also the FMA is entitled to order the transfer of an entire insurance portfolio to another regulated insurance company in Liechtenstein, which is afterwards responsible to administer the policies, if the insurance undertakings no longer meet the regulatory requirements.
-The insurance portfolios will be transferred to a insurance company in Liechtenstein in order to protect policyholders and the reputation of the financial market.
+The FMA is also entitled to order the transfer of an entire insurance portfolio to another regulated insurance company in Liechtenstein, which is afterwards responsible to administer the policies, if the insurance undertakings no longer meet the regulatory requirements.
+The insurance portfolios will be transferred to an insurance company in Liechtenstein to protect policyholders and the reputation of the financial market.
 The FMA will monitor and supervise the process of portfolio transfer.
-The Special Administrator appointed ensures that the interest of the policyholders is safeguarded until the portfolio transfer is completed.
+The Special Administrator appointed ensures that the interest of the policyholders are safeguarded until the portfolio transfer is completed.

-25. What are the primary challenges to new market entrants?
+28. What are the primary challenges to new market entrants?
 Are regulators supportive (or not) of new market entrants?

 There are relatively high market access barriers in Liechtenstein because of the strict regulatory requirements.
-The insurance sector was hallmarked by significant developments within the last years, such as the Solvency II, European General Data Protection Regulation and the IDD, just to mention a few.
+The insurance sector was hallmarked by significant developments within the last years, such as the Solvency II, the European General Data Protection Regulation and the IDD, just to mention a few.